Fuglydami/Fuglydami/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨 &nbsp; I'm just a software engineering enthusiast navigating through the programming world.\
+👨 &nbsp; I'm just a Software Developer who loves solving proplems.\
-🌱 &nbsp; After getting myself familiar with React, I'm currently learning backend technologies (nodejs, express and postgres)\
+🌱 &nbsp; After getting myself familiar with React, I'm currently learning backend technologies (nodejs, express and MongoDB)\
 👨🏻‍💻 &nbsp; Exploring new technologies and developing software solutions and quick hack.\
-👯‍♂️ &nbsp; I’m looking to collaborate on Projects. \
+👯‍♂️ &nbsp; I’m looking to collaborate on more Projects. \
 🎓 &nbsp; Studied Computer Science at National Open University, Nigeria.\
 ✉️ &nbsp;You can shoot me an email at damoye81@gmail.com!
 I'll try to respond as soon as I can.